patientDreamer/Interactive-Function-Visualizer/README.md

 python -m streamlit run main.py
 ```

-The second command is especially helpful if your terminal does not recognize the `streamlit` command directly.
+The second command is especially helpful if the terminal does not recognize the `streamlit` command directly.

-After running the command, Streamlit should open the app in your browser.
+After running the command, Streamlit should open the app in the browser.

 The local URL usually looks like: